Lab 3: Series and Parallel Resistive Circuit

 Current Measurement

 Most modern DMMs are capable of being used as an ammeter for measuring current through a circuit.
-Differing from voltage measurement, current measurement is made by connecting the DMM is series with the circuit as shown in Figure 3.1.
-An ideal ammeter has zero resistance so energy will not be dissipated by the test equipment.
+Differing from voltage measurement, current measurement is made by connecting the DMM in series with the circuit, as shown in Figure 3.1.
+An ideal ammeter has zero resistance, so energy will not be dissipated by the test equipment.
 In practice, the internal resistance of a voltmeter is in the Ω range.

 Figure 3.1 Current Measuring Circuit